 1. Morning Beach Walks

-The beaches of Jekyll Island are a hidden gem.
+The beaches of Jekyll Island are hidden gems.
 Our family enjoys a beautiful walk on the beach in the morning.
 Our sons excitedly watch the men with metal detectors, both eternally hopeful to discover the treasure they seek.

 The quiet of the beach means the only sounds are the waves rolling in.
 Our only tip?
-Bring sunglasses- the reflection can be very bothersome to our kiddo.
+Bring sunglasses- the reflection can be very bothersome to our bright-eyed children.

-Our family enjoys this peaceful time signaling the start to a new day-watching the sun cresting in the sky sets fire to the dawn.
+Our family enjoys this peaceful time signaling the start of a new day.
+Watching the sun cresting in the sky sets fire to the dawn and prepares us for the best possible day ahead.

 2. Driftwood Beach